Frequently Asked Questions

 We Love Brand New Beginners

-If you have never done yoga before, if you are not flexible, if you don't know what you're doing and feel intimidated by what you've seen/heard in the media about "yoga," Sun & Moon is the perfect place.
+If you have never done yoga before, if you are not flexible, if you don't know what you're doing and feel intimidated by what you've seen/heard in the media about "yoga," Sun & Moon is the perfect place for you.
 We provide clear and helpful instruction for every posture, we welcome all body shapes and sizes, and we teach students at their own pace.
+Regular practice and connection to our yoga community form the cornerstone of Sun & Moon’s unique environment.

 For Your Convenience, Health, and Comfort

 Inclement Weather or Emergency Conditions: If we are closed due to bad weather or another emergency, there will be a message on our main phone line, 703-525-YOGA (9642), as well as a posting on the home page of the website.
 Please check, as we do not necessarily follow county school closings.
-If we aren’t closed, but conditions make it a bad idea for YOU to come to class, please opt for our liberal and easy make-up policy (see below).
-Classes cancelled because of weather or other emergencies may be made up just like any other missed class during the quarter.
+If we aren’t closed, but conditions make it a bad idea for YOU to come to class, please opt for our liberal and easy make-up policy.
+Classes canceled because of weather or other emergencies may be made up just like any other missed class.

-Coming to Class Late: If you’re running late, don’t stress.
+When Coming Late or Leaving Early: If you’re running late to class, don’t stress.
 Come anyway.
-But also be mindful that most classes begin with a quiet centering, meditation, or breathing practice.
-Therefore, please be courteous to your fellow students and come in quietly, simply sit down, and wait until the teacher finishes the centering before you gather props and unroll your mat.
+Also be mindful that most classes begin with a quiet centering, meditation, or breathing practice.
+Therefore, be courteous to your fellow students and come in quietly, simply sit down, and wait until the teacher finishes the centering before you gather props and unroll your mat.
 Another considerate option is to wait until the centering is finished before entering the room.
+If you need to leave early, it’s best to let the teacher know before class begins.
+Leave before savasana so as not to disturb your classmates’ relaxation.

 Injuries: Let the teacher know if you have any acute injuries or chronic health matters that should be taken into account.
 Our teachers are trained and knowledgeable and can make useful suggestions tailored to your needs.